Dallinger/Dallinger/wiki/Database-model-attributes.md

 ### Attributes

-* `uuid` -- the unique identifier of the node, which is generated automatically on creation.
+* `id` -- the unique identifier of the node, which is generated automatically on creation.
 * `type` -- the type of the node, which allows for custom models to inherit from the `Node` class.
 By default, the value is `'base'`.
 * `creation_time` -- the time the node was created.
 This is set automatically on creation.
 * `memes` -- the memes that were created by this node.